agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Core projects endorsing this SPEC would mean that they:

-- enable interactivity within applicable sections of their documentation websites through interfaces described herewith; and
+- enable interactivity within applicable sections of their documentation websites through interfaces described in this document; and
 - further encourage other Scientific Python projects to adopt similar interfaces.

 ### Ecosystem Adoption